Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 * Hangouts/Hangouts Meet/Zoom/Jitsi: it’s useful online for video meetings but remember it allows a maximum of 10 people on the free plan
 * IRC: it’s the classic solution on open source to chat but for the new generation and for the mobile world it’s too difficult to configure and understand
 * Matrix/Slack-like: it is a IRC 2.0 that may improve the organization in groups of people and usually a bridge between IRC and Telegram can improve the migration.
 Slack have problems on onboarding new people because the free plan is very limited to 10000 messages (also on private groups and is very easy to reach that).
 It is not open source and there are many alternatives without that problem.
 This tools, like Telegram or Matrix have integrations such as bots.
-* Mailing list: like IRC they can be annoying but some community still uses and is not possible to avoid them, they can be very noisy but you can get answers more easily as a lot of people is following them
+* Mailing list: like IRC they can be annoying and noisy, but some community still uses and is not possible to avoid them, but you can get answers more easily as a lot of people are following them
 * Discourse or forum: with a modern interface they work very well with notification and other stuff
 * Collaborative Documents: they are important to work together on a plan.
 Etherpad in the open source world are the best, but they are very poor in features like: comments or suggest changes, notification and classic features of a text editor.
 Usually Google Docs are used, covering all those features but the urls are very complicated and some people don’t like that because they are not open source.